 The One Bouquet per Day Series

 From May through October, I pick flowers on my walks through meadows and fields, along roadsides and in overgrown parking lots.
 I gather a bouquet, take a photo and post it to Instagram under the hashtag #onebouquetperday together with a detailed description in English, Swedish, German and Latin of the botanical species that I have picked.
-One hundred and eighty four bouquets a year, one each single day, without exception.
+That makes 184 bouquets a year, one each single day, without exception.
 Sometimes it is a sumptuous bouquet, sometimes a little nosegay, from time to time it is only two or three tiny flowers arranged in a thimble.

 Gathering flowers was always a favourite childhood pastime of mine.
 As I grew older, it also became a way to meditate and to root myself in my surroundings.
 Turning it into a daily routine was like opening a door to something new though.
 I soon noticed how I started to see my surroundings differently, how my memory improved and how my inner map became more rich in detail.
 As a creative, I also recognised that sticking to the routine of picking one bouquet per day allows me to clean my mental windshield from what is unnecessary information and brings me back to what is essential for my work.